cETH Whitepaper

 chain_checkpoints stores the last fully scanned block and its block hash.
 On restart, the watcher resumes from this checkpoint.
 Checkpoints are namespaced by chain ID, router address, and destination chain to prevent collisions across networks.

-• Progress: resume scanning without rescanning from genesis.
+• Progress — resume scanning without rescanning from genesis.

-• Integrity: detect when a previously "processed" block has changed due to reorg.
+• Integrity — detect when a previously processed block has changed due to reorg.

 4.2 Reorg Detection and Recovery

 The watcher compares the stored checkpoint hash with the current chain hash at the same height.
 A mismatch triggers rollback by a safety buffer, deletes affected rows, and rescans the range.
-This ensures that deposits from reorged blocks are not treated as finalized.

 This approach intentionally prefers correctness over speed.